tapis-project/tapis-ui/README.md

 You can then browse to you [`https://localhost:3000`](https://localhost:3000) to view the application.
 Due to a self-signed certificate being used for the dev server, you will receive a security warning.

+### Pipelines

+On pull request, client side tests and linting will be run via Github Actions.